mauricerizat/KiteSSH/README.md

 This KiteSSH Application is meant for Microsoft Windows operating systems.
 Windows 10 1089 or above is recommended.

 Java Runtime Environment (Minimum Version 1.8.0) is required to run the application.

+KiteSSH uses JCraft's JSch library [http://www.jcraft.com/jsch/] to handle its SSH, SCP and SFTP functinalities.
+This is bundled with the application and can be found in the **lib** subfolder.
 ***
 ### USE
-Download executable folder and run **KiteSSH.exe** located within the sub-folder KiteSSH.
+Download executable folder and run **KiteSSH.exe** located within the sub-folder **KiteSSH**.
 It is important that the contents of the directory KiteSSH remain unchanged relative to each other to ensure the program runs as intended.

 Below is a brief instructional video outlining the basic uses of KiteSSH.